wclr/yalc/README.md

 - When add new files you still need *may need* to push updated version to `yalc` store (for new links to be created).

-### Keep out of git
+### Keep it out of git
-- If you are using `yalk'ed` modules temporary while development, first add `.yalc` and `yalc.lock` to `.gitignore`.
+- If you are using `yalc'ed` modules temporary while development, first add `.yalc` and `yalc.lock` to `.gitignore`.
-- Use `yalk link`, that won't touch `packages.json`
+- Use `yalc link`, that won't touch `packages.json`
 - If you use `yalc add` it will change `package.json`, and ads `file:` dependencies, if you may want to use `yalc check` in the [precommit hook](https://github.com/typicode/husky) which will check package.json for `yalc'ed` dependencies and exits with error, if you forgot to remove them.

-### Keep in git
+### Keep it in git
-- You may want to keep shared `yalk'ed` stuff within the projects you are working on and treat it as a part of the project's codebase.
+- You may want to keep shared `yalc'ed` stuff within the projects you are working on and treat it as a part of the project's codebase.
 This may really simplify management and usage of shared *work in progress* packages within your projects and help to make things consistent.
 So, then just do it, keep `.yalc` folder and `yalc.lock` in git.
 - Replace it with published versions from remote repository when ready.